getdozer/dozer-docs/docs/architecture.md

 When a new Store/API node is initiated, it commences its operation cycle with a "hydration" phase.
 In this phase, it is populated with the most recent snapshot of the data from cloud storage.
 This snapshot serves as a baseline data set for the new node to start operating.

-Following the hydration phase, the new Store/API node catches up to the current data stream by connecting to its upstream node, which could be either a Processor or Ingestor node.
+Following the hydration phase, the new API node catches up to the current data stream by connecting to its upstream node, which could be either a Processor or Ingestor node.
 The upstream node starts streaming the in-memory data to the newly initiated node, effectively bringing it up to speed with the latest data changes.

 This dynamic scaling functionality offers a significant advantage when dealing with fluctuating workloads or when swift system expansion is required.
 It ensures that the Dozer system can adapt to the demands of the data environment, providing consistent performance even under changing conditions.